looksue/Crystals-Game/README.md

 # Mystery-Crystals-Game

+# How to run this app:
-This is a game where the computer will pick a random number for you to match.
+This is a game where the computer will pick a random number and you will have to click the crystals until your score matches the random number.

+1. First you click on any crystals.
+Take note of the value of that crystal by looking at the new value in the total score.
+2. Continue to click on crystals and calculating their value by how much the new value changes.
-You click on the crystals, which each have a different random value, and you have to figure out how to combine the values of those to match the random number the computer picked.
+3. Figure out how to combine the values of the crystals to match the random number the computer picked.
-The values of the crystals are hidden from you until you click on it.
-You can click on the crystals in any order and with as many clicks you need until you either go over the number or match the number.
-You have to figure out the values of each crystal based on the total score.
+4. You can click on the crystals in any order and with as many clicks you need until you either go over the          random number or match the random number.
-If you match the number, you win.
+5. If you match the number, you win.
-If you go over the number, you lose.
+6. If you go over the number, you lose.
-Then game resets back to a new random number and you can play again.
+7. Then game resets back to a new random number and you can play again.

 **Motivation:** Embrace the math functions in JavaScript.